turbonomic/prometurbo/deploy/README.md

   prometurbo-operator.vx.x.x-xxxxxxxx | `ClusterRole`	| Created	| `rbac.authorization.k8s.io/v1`
   prometurbo-operator.vx.x.x-xxxxxxxx | `ClusterRoleBinding`	| Created	| `rbac.authorization.k8s.io/v1`

-  Note that `ClusterRole` is created for `prometurbo-operator` such that it can have the permission to create necessary `ClusterRole`s for `prometurbo` instances.
+  Note that `ClusterRole` is created for `prometurbo-operator` such that it can have the permission to create necessary `ClusterRole`s for Prometurbo instances.

 ## Create a Prometurbo instance